ibuetler/p3s-twitter/Tutorial.md

 * Make web request to a web site
 * Read the HTML DOM-Tree with Beautiful Soup
 * Automatically downloading all pictures of the twitter user
+* create a CSV file
+* create a JSON file and read a JSON file

 ### Goal
 * Task 1: pull all tweets from the twitter user `SATW_ch`
-* Task 2: create a csv with all the tweets
+* Task 2a: create a csv with all the tweets
+* Task 2b: create a JSON file with all the tweets
+* Task 2c: read the JSON file and search for specific keywords
 * Task 3: download all images that have been tweeted by this user
-* Task 4: find all `likes` of the user

 ## Preperation